SpatialHackathon2022/SpatialHackathon.github.io/index.md

 **Organizers**:
 1. [Naveed Ishaque](mailto:Naveed.ishaque@bih-charite.de), Berlin Institute of Health at the Charité, Germany.
 Naveed leads a bioinformatics research group with a strong focus on developing and applying computation methods to better understand spatially resolved transcriptomics data.<br>
 2. [Brian Long](mailto:brianl@alleninstitute.org), Allen Institute for Brain Science, USA.
-Brian is a member of the computational neuroanatomy group at the Allen Institute with extensive experience in image and data analysis.
+Brian is a member of the Imaging Department at the Allen Institute with extensive experience in image and data analysis.
 He plays a driving role in the CZI funded SpaceTX consortia.<br>
 3. [Louis Kuemmerle](mailto:louis.kuemmerle@helmholtz-muenchen.de).
 Helmholtz Center Munich, Germany.
 PhD student in computational biology in the Theis and Erturk lab, with a strong focus on cell segmentation for spatially resolved transcriptomics data.<br>

 **Target audience:** PhD/postdoc-level bioinformaticians familiar with spatial omics analysis.
 We would strongly encourage those with working experience of data sets, analysis pipelines and single cell modelling to apply!